 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) predicted a 13% increase in jobs for college professors and other postsecondary teachers between 2014 and 2024, which is faster than the average for all occupations (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted a 15% increase in jobs for ethnic studies professors between 2014 and 2024, which is faster than the average for all occupations (www.bls.gov).
 The BLS also forecast 5% (about as fast as the average for all occupations) job growth for museum technicians and conservators during the same period.
 Historians were only projected to see 2% growth in job openings.

 The BLS reported that the May 2015 mean wage for ethnic studies professors was $81,700, while historians earned $61,120.
 As of May 2015, the BLS also listed the mean salary of museum technicians and conservators as $44,880.